johnandersen777/johnandersen777.github.io/content/posts/gse22.md

 #### Eve's Needs

 - **Requirement**: Eve needs apples for herself and her family.
-- **Tokens Used**: She utilizes output tokens to obtain loaves of bread.
+- **Tokens Used**: Transparency services which input work to process flows used to create.
+This allows us to determine aggregate number of inputs tokens needed to produce the apples she wants.
+She can use her own input tokens earned or may have some given to her based on her level of ability.
+Those who are unable to produce input tokens will still receive output tokens according to their wants and needs.

 #### Exchange Process